NDAEB · Canada

 Seven domains, heavily weighted toward patient care.

-Ethical & Legal Practice
+Ethical and Legal Practice as a Dental Assistant

-Scope of practice, consent, confidentiality, jurisprudence.
+Scope of practice, consent, confidentiality, jurisprudence, professional regulation.
+Official weight: ~5%.

 Dental Sciences